 Years 7, 8 and 9

 In their first year at Cobham Hall, students study two languages: French and Spanish.
 In each language, they learn basic communication and vocabulary, with an emphasis on speaking skills and the common principles of language acquisition.
-All students will choose between the two subjects for Year 8 onwards.
-For girls entering the School at Year 9, a Beginners’ Spanish class may also be available for those with no prior experience of the language.
+From Year 8 onwards, students choose to study two languages from French, Spanish and Latin.

 Language is introduced and practised with the aim of working from individual words to building communicative competence and confidence in a wide range of contexts.
 Pupils are supported across the four key skill areas of listening, reading, speaking and writing in a range of different ways, while grammatical structures and rules are also explored and developed.
 ICT presentations, props, games, activities, mime, role-play, songs and puzzles are all tools used to learn and consolidate lesson material.
-Girls are also encouraged to celebrate the culture of each language too.
+Students are also encouraged to celebrate the culture of each language too.

 Years 10 and 11: GCSE French or Spanish

 At GCSE level, pupils consolidate and build on the language acquired in previous years.
 Topic-specific vocabulary and grammar are reviewed and revised and activities continue to be based on the four key skill areas.
 Further use of available online and digital resources is promoted, in order to support the development of independent linguistic awareness and progress.

 Communicative independence is reinforced by students giving presentations, working in groups, planning activities to support learning and making choices about activities which will develop their own linguistic competence.
 Continued use is made of ICT, online resources, puzzles and activities to support language acquisition.
 Time is also spent thinking about effective revision strategies and designing tools to support these.